All Collections

 Updated over a week ago

-For feeds which don't provide an image, Stackla offers a scraping mechanism that allows for images to be pulled from the parent page.
+For feeds that don't provide an image, Stackla offers a scraping mechanism that allows for images to be pulled from the parent page.

 1. To activate this service, within your RSS Term setup, select the option 'Grab Image from Content'.